SilviaDias16/My-Portfolio/How-to-Articles/Deleting a User.md

 # How-to-Articles

-I've created similar knowledge articles whilst working for the London Stock Exchange.
+I've created similar knowledge articles whilst working for some of my clients.
 These articles were created using Saleforce Knowledge and were hosted on cloud, so that it could be securely shared with customers and internal staff members.

 >[!NOTE]